grvsrm/grvsrm-hugo/content/post/Cocktail Recipe/index.md

 | Gauguin         | Cocktail Classics |       1 |                  4 | Lime Juice          | 1 oz     |
 | Fort Lauderdale | Cocktail Classics |       2 |                  1 | Light Rum           | 1 1/2 oz |
 | Fort Lauderdale | Cocktail Classics |       2 |                  2 | Sweet Vermouth      | 1/2 oz   |

+We see 3643 observations with 6 variables, Let's explore it more to see if it needs further transformation.

+### Data Transformation

 ``` r
 cocktail_parsed <- boston_cocktails %>%